samannetts8/100-days-of-code/log.md

 ### Day 27: December 03, 2024

-**Today's Progress**: School of Code Bootcamp: Week 2 Day 1.
+**Today's Progress**: School of Code Bootcamp: Week 2 Day 2.

 **Thoughts:**  We started our first week of software engineering with a previous bootcamper Scott Nicholson offering his experienced insights, emphasizing the lasting value of their learning and the principle that there are no stupid questions.
-My team and I tackled JavaScript problems using a structured, seven-step solution method, reinforcing the importance of planning before execution.

-### Day 27: December 03, 2024

-**Today's Progress**: School of Code Bootcamp: Week 2 Day 2.

-**Thoughts:**  We continued our development as software engineers through a thorough review of functions and if/else statements, agreeing on the importance of slowing down to break problems into manageable steps as, on more than one occassion, we found a bug in our code appearing within the first few lines.
+Then followed a thorough review of functions and if/else statements, agreeing on the importance of slowing down to break problems into manageable steps as, on more than one occassion, we found a bug in our code appearing within the first few lines.
 We also explored JavaScript concepts like data types, functions, and objects, which store reusable key-value data.
 A quiz-building task reinforced these skills while emphasizing clean code and comments for clarity, and several pair programming exercises allowed us to practice interacting with these data types.
+My team and I tackled JavaScript problems using a structured, seven-step solution method, reinforcing the importance of planning before execution.

 ### Day 28: December 04, 2024